Aidge demonstration#

 aidge_export_cpp is a module dedicated to the generation of optimized C++ code.

-This way, aidge_core is free of any dependencies and the user can install what he wants depending on his use case.
+This way, aidge_core is free of any dependencies and the user can install whatever they want depending on their use case.

 [3]: